Last Updated: October 8, 2024

 The ideal domain name for your company may already be taken, but you can still find others.
 In fact, if you find a perfect available domain name, it might be worth naming your business after that URL rather than the other way around.

-So, as you’re brainstorming business name ideas, you can do a domain name search to verify that you’ll be able to create a good website name, as well.
+So, as you’re brainstorming business name ideas, you can do a business name search to verify that you’ll be able to create a good website name, as well.
 Our domain name registration service can help you secure the online name that will best serve your company.

 If you’ve found an available business name for your LLC but aren’t quite ready to file the rest of your LLC paperwork, you have the option of reserving it.
 By completing a form and paying a filing fee, you can reserve your LLC’s name for 120 days.